Logo

 5. Continuous Improvement: Regular analysis and enhancement of work processes to increase efficiency and quality of outcomes.

-Kanban board in FlexiProject app
+Kanban board in FlexiProject PPM software

 Kanban Method Based on the Pull System: Why It’s Worth It